liangeric/liangeric.github.io/_pages/about.md

   - /about.html
 ---

-Hello there, welcome to the front page of my website!
+Welcome to the front page of my website!
 I'm Eric Liang, a current undergraduate student at Carnegie Mellon University (Class of 2022) majoring in Statistics and Machine Learning with a double major in Computer Science.
 Feel free to take a look around!
 I'm always interested in meeting new people and learning new things, so feel free to reach out on [LinkedIn](https://linkedin.com/in/liangeric321)!

 A data-driven personal website
 ======